 Tips for Controlling the Touchscreen of Your Surface

-Tap: The equivalent of a mouse click, this is a quick tap and release of your finger.
-You can tap any item on the screen, be it a button, icon, or other bit of computer viscera.
+The equivalent of a mouse click, this is a quick tap and release of your finger.
+You can tap any item on the screen, be it a button, an icon, or some other bit of computer viscera.
 When in tight quarters, a fingertip often works better than the pad of your finger.

 Example: Tap the Next button to move to the next step; tap the Charms bar’s Start button to return to the Start screen.
 Tap an app’s tile on the Start screen to open the app.